Frederick Bayer

-Frederick Merkle Bayer (October 31, 1921 — October 2, 2007) was curator emeritus at the Smithsonian Institution's National Museum of Natural History and a marine biologist who specialized in the study of soft corals.
+Frederick Merkle Bayer (October 31, 1921 — October 2, 2007) was an American curator emeritus at the Smithsonian Institution's National Museum of Natural History and a marine biologist who specialized in the study of soft corals.

 Early life and education

 Frederick Bayer was born on Halloween night 1921, in Asbury Park, New Jersey, but spent much of his childhood in South Florida, where he collected seashells and became an amateur naturalist.

 Bayer joined the Army Air Forces from December 1942 to December 1945.
 While in the Army Air Forces, he was a photographic technician with the 36th Photo Reconnaissance unit in the Pacific War during World War II.
 While in the military, he often sketched and collected fish, shells and butterflies throughout New Guinea, the Philippines, and Okinawa.

 Bayer received his bachelor's degree from the University of Miami.
 He continued his studies and obtained a master's degree in taxonomy from George Washington University in 1954.
 In 1958, he completed a doctorate in taxonomy from George Washington University.